 Bourton Hall

 After deciding to get married, your choice of venue is probably the next biggest decision you need to make!
 Maybe you already have a dream location in mind, or maybe you are just feeling overwhelmed by the pressure to make a ‘perfect’ choice.
-Whatever camp you are in, here are a few tips to help you get started.
+Whatever camp you are in, here are a few tips to help you with the process of choosing your wedding venue.

 Make a list of your priorities